manning-lab/aggregateAssociation/README.md

 ## Description

 This workflow performs an aggregate association analysis of genotype data with a single phenotype.
 The primary code is written in R using the GENESIS package for model fitting and association testing.
 The workflow can either generate a null model from phenotype and relatedness data or use a pregenerated null model.
+This workflow outputs both the full association statistics (pvalues, test statistics) and summary plots (manhatten and QQ)

 ### Authors